RomainSepulchre/DOTS-ECS_Experiments/Notes/Systems.md

 ```

+> Actually, because of source generation calling `job.Schedule()` in a ISystem is the equivalent of calling `state.Dependency = job.Schedule(state.Dependency)`.
+Still, I think its better to write the full line to be remembered of what is actually happening.

 ## Time in worlds and systems

 A world has a `Time` property that returns a `TimeData` struct which contains the **frame delta time** and the **elasped time**.
 The values are updated in the system `UpdateWorldTimeSystem`.